Skip to main content

 Regulation

-• The legal framework is Commission Regulation (EU) 2023/826 of 17 April 2023 laying down ecodesign requirements for off mode, standby mode, and networked standby energy consumption of electrical and electronic household and office equipment pursuant to Directive 2009/125/EC of the European Parliament and of the Council and repealing Commission Regulations (EC) 1275/2008 and (EC) 107/2009 (Text with EEA relevance).
+• The legal framework is Commission Regulation (EU) 2023/826 of 17 April 2023 laying down Ecodesign requirements for off mode, standby mode, and networked standby energy consumption of electrical and electronic household and office equipment pursuant to Directive 2009/125/EC of the European Parliament and of the Council and repealing Commission Regulations (EC) 1275/2008 and (EC) 107/2009 (Text with EEA relevance).

 • This initiative was planned under the Circular Economy Action Plan 2020 and is in line with European Green Deal objectives on efficient use of resources.
 Check the published initiatives on Have your say.